-IN-7.5 Improve the capacity of the Portable Water Supply System to fight fires following earthquakes and other large urban fires.
-KEY PLANNING ISS UES: VULNERABILITY ADDRESSED: Water and Wastev water Fire following earthquake has the to buildings and infrastructure.
-Fire following earthquake has the potential to cause severe damage to buildings and infrastructure.
-LEAD: ACTION SUM MARY: SFFD PARTNERS: Portable Water Supply System (PWSS) hose tenders are key pieces of equipment that allow the Fire Department to provide high-pressure and high-volume water to fight large fires from any water source, even when the potable or auxiliary water pumps and pipes are damaged or not functioning due to loss of power.
+IN-7.5 capacity of the Portable Water : thquakes and other large urban KEY PLANNING ISS SUES: VULNERABILITY ADDRESSED: Water and Waster water Fire following earthquake has the to buildings and infrastructure. ne potential to cause severe damage LEAD: ACTION SUMM MARY: SFFD PARTNERS: Portable Water Supply System (PWSS) hose tenders are key pieces of equipment that allow the Fire Department to provide high-pressure and high-volume water to fight large fires from any water source, even when the potable or auxiliary water pumps and pipes are damaged or not functioning due to loss of power.
 This is especially important for fighting fires following earthquakes and fires in tall buildings.
 PWSS is an important resource for areas that are not served by the Emergency Firefighting Water System (EFWS) or in areas where the EFWS might be damaged after an earthquake (e.g., liquefaction zones).
 A 2011 analysis recommended that the City have 20 hose tenders.
 Future studies may seek to quantify apparatus needs with regards to level of service and post-earthquake firefighting capabilities.
-COST: SF GOVERNMENT ACTIVITY: STATUS: High Community Services Delivery Sustaining POTENTIAL FUNDING SOURCES: PRIORITY LEVEL: TIMELINE: General Funds, Grants High Ву 2029
+COST: SF GOVERNMENT ACTIVITY: STATUS: High Community Services Delivery Sustaining POTENTIAL FUNDING SOURCES: General Funds, Grants PRIORITY LEVEL: High TIMELINE: By 2029 @ 2 1 %

 IN-7.6 Pursue data-driven implementation of Green (GI) Infrastructure projects to be able to manage 1 billion gallons of stormwater per year using GI by 2050.
 KEY PLANNING ISS UES: VULNERABILITY ADDRESSED: Water and Wastewater Open Space and Biodiversity Stormwater flooding impacts safety, mobility, and may cause structure damage.
 The risk of stormwater flooding may increase in the future due to more intense precipitation events and sea level rise.
-LEAD: ACTION SUM MARY: SFPUC PARTNERS: Through the Green Infrastructure Grant Program and implementation of the Stormwater Management Ordinance, the city is on track to meet the goal of capturing 1 billion gallons of stormwater per year using GI by 2050.
+LEAD: ACTION SUMN MARY: SFPUC PARTNERS: Through the Green Infrastructure Grant Program and implementation of the Stormwater Management Ordinance, the city is on track to meet the goal of capturing 1 billion gallons of stormwater per year using GI by 2050.
 The City is on track to meet this goal, but it will require continuing to develop and implement innovative green infrastructure interventions, whether through the green school yards program or in the public right of way.
-COST: SF GOVERNMENT ACTIVITY: STATUS: Medium Public Assets Owner Sustaining POTENTIAL FUNDING SOURCES: PRIORITY LEVEL: TIMELINE: General Funds, Debt High Ву 2050
+COST: SF GOVERNMENT ACTIVITY: STATUS: Medium Public Assets Owner Sustaining POTENTIAL FUNDING SOURCES: General Funds, Debt PRIORITY LEVEL: High TIMELINE: By 2050 @ 2 1 10000000000000000000000000000000000000

 IN-7.7 Complete construction of the Recycled Water Treatment Plant to ensure redundancy of water supply on SFO campus.
 KEY PLANNING ISS SUES: VULNERABILITY ADDRESSED: Water and Wastewater Transportation Reduced snowpack due to drought and warmer temperatures or a major earthquake can impact regional water supplies.
-LEAD: ACTION SUM MARY: SFO ter treatment plant that will create up PARTNERS: project will in to 800k gallons per day of recycled water suitable for non-potable reuse.
-The project will include a pumping and distribution system to deliver non-potable water for use in toilets, landscaping, and industrial uses.
-COST: · SF GOVERNMENT ACTIVITY: STATUS: High Public Assets Owner New POTENTIAL FUNDING SOURCES: Capital Funds, Grants PRIORITY LEVEL: High TIMELINE: By 2027 🚃 🛶 💐 🗭 🖏 🚓 🕐 🌞 🧈
+LEAD: ACTION SUM MARY: SFO PARTNERS: to 800k gallo project will in vill build and operate an advanced water treatment plant that will create up gallons per day of recycled water suitable for non-potable reuse.
+The vill include a pumping and distribution system to deliver non-potable water a toilets, landscaping, and industrial uses.
+COST: High SF GOVERNMENT ACTIVITY: Public Assets Owner STATUS: New POTENTIAL FUNDING SOURCES: Capital Funds, Grants PRIORITY LEVEL: High TIMELINE: By 2027 Capital Funds, Grants